 The size of the stone can vary from less than 1 mm to a few centimetres in diameter.
 About 9 in 10 stones are less than 10 mm in size.

 Where do salivary gland stones occur?

-About 8 in 10 salivary stones form in one of the submandibular glands.
+Most (about 8-9 in 10) salivary stones form in one of the submandibular glands.
 The submandibular duct is a tube, which runs from under the front of the tongue to the submandibular gland.
 The larger parotid glands make spit (saliva) that is thinner than that produced by the submandibular glands.
 This means that stones less commonly form in parotid glands.
 It is rare for a stone to form in a sublingual gland.